WHAT IS CONTACT DERMATITIS?

 - Tenderness, burning, or pain

-- Rash that may be warm, tender, oozing, crusty, scaly, raw, thickened, red, streaky, patchy, bumpy, and/or itchy
+- Rash that is warm, tender, oozing, crusty, scaly, raw, thickened, red, streaky, patchy, bumpy, and/or itchy

 - Red, dry, rough skin